180+ applicants on average per developer position in 2026

 Don't list 30 technologies.
 Identify the exact stack from the job posting and place it first.
 If the posting says "React / TypeScript / Node.js," those three terms should appear in your first 3 lines of skills, not buried at the bottom.
 Learn more about strategic keyword placement.

-How to structure your
+How to structure your Developer Resume

 A poorly structured dev resume loses ATS points even with the right skills.
 Here's the order that maximizes your score on technical ATS systems.